dustintbrown/frankfarted/README.md

 # frankfarted

 Fun kids game to help them learn to code.
+It was hacked together in an afternoon with lots of giggling from my 6 year old.